tardate/LittleCodingKata/ruby/rails6/README.md

 While one can just add the [haml](https://github.com/haml/haml) gem, I'm using [haml-rails](https://github.com/haml/haml-rails) which adds a rake task for converting Erb files.
-I ran thisk over all files in the app:
+I ran this over all files in the app:

 ```
 $ rails haml:erb2haml